 Though it works well as a household vacuum, the design of the BDH2000PL seems tailor-made for car interiors.
 The thin nozzle makes for easy access into the narrow gaps around the consoles and seats, and the extendable built-in crevice tool adds a few inches to your reach.
 The pivoting nose spares owners the usual contortion required to clean under the seats.

 Pet owners report that the MAX Lithium Pivot is a great tool for picking up pet hair, with enough suction to pull clinging hairs from the upholstery.
 For the more stubborn hairs, the built-in brush tool comes in handy.
 Simply flip the brush forward on the nozzle for enhanced pet hair removal.
-A buyer mentioned that any vacuum that can pick up cat fur can pick almost anything.

 Finally, the MAX Lithium Pivot is as easy to maintain as it is to use.
 The dust canister has a simple latch to dump debris from the side when the vacuum is full.
 The canister itself can be removed via this opening, along with the filter for more thorough cleaning.
-A popular favorite in this vacuum is the nozzle and cylindrical dirt chamber because it is removable and washable.

-Cons: Though the MAX Lithium Pivot delivers good results on most pet hair, long hairs tend to get stuck in the narrow nozzle of the vacuum.
+Though the MAX Lithium Pivot delivers good results on most pet hair, long hairs tend to get stuck in the narrow nozzle of the vacuum.
 If you have a long-haired dog or cat, you may be forced to stop and dislodge pet hair from time to time.

 A handful reviewers complained that filter required frequent cleaning, despite Black & Decker’s claim that their cyclonic tech reduced the amount of dust that reaches the filter.

-Conclusion: The thin, pivoting nose of the Black & Decker MAX Lithium Pivot and cordless design make this vacuum a great choice for cleaning your car.
+The thin, pivoting nose of the Black & Decker MAX Lithium Pivot and cordless design make this vacuum a great choice for cleaning your car.
 It comes with a lot of great features for a reasonable price, including built-in crevice and upholstery brush tools, a no-fade lithium ion battery, and an easy-to-empty dust canister.

-With good suction, strong pet hair performance, and respectable battery life, the MAX Lithium Pivot has all the qualities of a good car vacuum for pet owners.
+With good suction, strong pet hair perfomance, and respectable battery life, the MAX Lithium Pivot has all the qualities of a good car vacuum for pet owners.
 With thousands of glowing reviews from satisfied customers, it’s no wonder this vacuum is one of the top corded models on the market today.

 Dyson is one of the best-known vacuum companies in the world, and their V6 line has earned them high praise from experts and customers alike.
 The Trigger is the handheld model from the V6 family, and the compact little vacuum packs just as much power and performance as its bigger siblings.